 For anyone who hasn’t registered with Uber yet, there are also 1,000 Qantas Points on offer for new users after completing your first ride.
 You’ll need to link your Qantas Frequent Flyer, and Uber accounts here or on the Uber or Qantas app.

-Can I earn Qantas Points with Uber One?
+How to earn Qantas Points with Uber One

 Other ways to earn points with Uber

-While the Uber-Qantas partnership limits the ability to earn Qantas Points to airport rides only, there are other ways to pocket points on your next trip.
+While the Uber-Qantas partnership limits the ability to earn Qantas Points to airport rides only, unless you’re an Uber One member, there are other ways to pocket points on your next trip.

 Gift card promotions